Aru05creates/MoCE-ViT-UAV/README.md

 ##  Citation

-> This work has been submitted to the IEEE Transactions on Image Processing (TIP).
+> This work has been submitted to the IEEE Journal of Selected Topics in Signal Processing.
-> Title: *MoCE-ViT: Momentum-Contrastive Enhanced Vision Transformer for UAV-Based Crop Health Classification *
+> Title: MoCE-ViT: Momentum-Contrastive Enhanced Vision Transformer for UAV-Based Crop Health Classification

 Please cite the dataset and this repository if used in research or publications.